SuperagenticAI/codeoptix/docs/concepts/overview.md

 Understanding the fundamental concepts behind CodeOptiX.

+> **Agentic Code Optimization.
+Elevated Agent Experience.**

 ---

 ## What is CodeOptiX?

-CodeOptiX is a **behavioral optimization framework** for AI coding agents.
+CodeOptiX is an **agentic code optimization platform** for AI coding agents.
 It helps you:

 - ✅ **Evaluate** agent behavior
 - ✅ **Reflect** on results